jovami/isep-lapr4/docs/us_2001/README_exam.md

 # Design

+Even though the client has specified that the **ANTLR** should be used, since this is essentially a service exterior to our domain, code that interacts with the ANTLR/grammar components must **protected from future variations**.

+Therefore, a mechanism similar to that of the persistence layer should be implemented:

+- Creation of a **GrammarContext** class that handles the **GrammarToolsFactory**
+- Implementation of a grammar validator for formative exams/regular exams/questions for each of the supported backends (currently only ANTLR)
+- Dynamic loading of the appropriate classes using the Java Reflections API®.

 - Used a parser to file related to regular exam specification, the file is validated by the grammar.
 - Find courses taught by the teacher logged.
 - Validate the file used to test the grammar created.